EmaApps/banyan/README.md

   - [ ] Breadcrumb instead of title
   - [x] HTML for child listing and count
     - Supress leave nodes from sidebar listing
-- Bugs/issues
-  - Nodes not in `graph.dot` must appear in sidebar
-  - dfsForest: creates non-parents. use bfsForest?
 - [ ] Nice HTML and publish
   - [ ] Docker image
   - [ ] Build `./content` using Docker image